 “If family members go to the doctor frequently or have multiple prescriptions, it may be better for your budget to opt for a more expensive plan, given the coverage provided,” Bodge says.

-If you’re an entrepreneur or self-employed, you can shop the Health Insurance Marketplace at healthcare.gov.
-But also look at comparable plans directly through insurance providers to better budget for healthcare costs, Bodge says.
+If you’re an entrepreneur or self-employed, you can shop online for health insurance plans.
+You should also look at comparable plans directly through insurance providers to better budget for healthcare costs, Bodge says.
 You might be able to save by choosing a smaller insurance company over a larger one or by signing up directly with the provider, Bodge adds.

 When it comes to budgeting for medical expenses, a little planning today can go a long way toward providing for a more financially secure tomorrow.
 With a healthcare budget firmly in place, you’ll be better empowered to make decisions that are good for your health—and your wallet.